TyskeRobert/xslt-baerut/README.md

   * the same type: `["eenie", "meenie", "minee", "moe"]`
   * mixed: `["one", 1, false, {"age": 25}, ["eins", "zwei", "drei"]]`
 * Object (map) - an unordered collection of key-value pairs ("properties"), separated by comma, delimited by **curly** braces, e.g.
-  * each key and value are separated by a colon
+  * each key and value pair is separated by a colon
   * any key has to be a string
   * each key has to be unique within the object
   * the values can be of any data type, e.g.